Get Expert Advice

 A cyst is a fluid filled lump that sits just underneath the skin.
 They are usually round in shape and often are yellow or white with a small dark plug through which pus can be squeezed out.
 Cysts are very common and are usually nothing to worry about.
 They may disappear on their own without any treatment, but it is worth getting your cyst checked by a doctor if you are worried or if the cyst becomes sore or infected.

 While cysts are usually nothing to worry about, growths on the skin can be an indication of a more serious health problem, so it is important to get any lumps and bumps checked by a consultant dermatologist to rule out anything that may require further investigation.

 Alternative names: Sebaceous cyst, epidermoid cyst, pilar cyst, acne cyst, comedone, nodulocystic acne, steatocystoma multiplex, pilonidal cyst, myxoid cyst, boil, abscess, furuncle.

-There are many variants of cyst in the skin.
+There are many variants of cyst in the skin and anyone can develop one.
+You are more likely to get a cyst following puberty, if you have acne or if you have injured the skin, including damaging a hair follicle.
 Most are caused by the same process as acne, a combination of overactive grease-glands, hormones and bacterial infection, and may be recurrent.

 Cysts look different depending in whether they are acutely inflamed/infected or chronic.
 Acute inflamed cysts look like tender red swellings on the skin, sometimes with a punctum in the centre that ‘leaks’ fluid, occasionally with a white pustular head.